-Both stock development and the rate at which changes might take place can be affected by changes in predation-in particular by cod, which has been estimated to consume on average 5 times the catches.
-If predation on shrimp were to increase rapidly outside the range previously experienced by the shrimp stock within the modelled period (1970-2007), the shrimp stock might decrease in size more than the model results have indicated as likely.
-However, as the total predation depends on the abundance both of cod and also of other prey species the likelihood of such large reductions is at present hard to quantify.
+Both stock development and the rate at which changes might take place can be affected by changes in predation-in particular by cod, which has been estimated to consume on average 4-5 times the catches.
+If predation on shrimp were to increase rapidly outside the range previously experienced by the shrimp stock within the modelled period (1970-2008), the shrimp stock might decrease in size more than the model results have indicated as likely.
+The cod stock has shown signs of increase recently (Arctic WG, ICES).
+However, as the total predation depends on the abundance both of cod, shrimp and also of other prey species the likelihood of such large reductions is at present hard to quantify.